26 Surprising Facts About Lisbon, Portugal

 You can find museums for everything in Lisbon, and there are many to explore.

-If you use the metro as a budget traveler to commute in Lisbon, you first notice the walls with colored azulejos telling stories and marking events.
+If you use the metro as a budget traveler to commute in Lisbon, you first notice the walls covered with colorful azulejos that tell stories and mark events.

-An excellent example is the Arrival at Restauradores, the Alto dos Moinhos sketch, and the Pargque station blue dome.
+An excellent example is the Arrival at Restauradores, the Alto dos Moinhos sketch, and the blue dome at the Parque station.

-While touring the inground of the metro stations, walking through several rooms, it displays as a tile museum.
+While touring the interior of the metro stations, walking through several rooms, it appears to be a tile museum.

-Another fact is that Lisbon’s American connection is with the 25th April Bridge and the famous tram you see.
+Another fact about Lisbon is the American connection with the 25th April Bridge and the famous trams you see.

 The yellow trams in Lisbon were inspired by the trams seen in the USA.
 At first, these trams were called Carros Americanos.

-You notice the incredible architecture as you stroll to explore Lisbon’s fabulous views.
+You notice the incredible architecture as you stroll and take in Lisbon’s fabulous views.

-But that is not all you will see along the beautiful hills; you will see street art everywhere.
+But that is not all you will see along the beautiful hills; there is street art everywhere.

 Strolling through Lisbon’s historic neighborhoods reveals an open art museum with graffiti and street murals.